d48/scrabble-with-friends-python/README.md

 Letters are dealt to players, who then construct one or more words out of their letters.
 Each valid word receives a score, based on the length of the word and the letters in that word.

-Current word list consists of up to 8 letter words for a total of 83,667 words.
+Original word list consists of up to 8 letter words for a total of 83,667 words.

+Updated Tournament Word List used of up to 8 letter words for a total of 178,691 words.

+**Note**
+Tournament Word List (TWL06)
+* TWL - the American dictionary, based on the Official Scrabble Players' Dictionary , used in North American and Canadian tournaments.

 # Usage